FIWARE/tutorials.Step-by-Step/docs/big-data-analysis.md

 The `jobmanager` container is listening on three ports:

--   Port `8081` is exposed so we can see the web front-end of the Apache Flink Dashobard
+-   Port `8081` is exposed so we can see the web frontend of the Apache Flink Dashboard
--   Port `9001` is exposed so that the installation can recieve context data subscriptions
+-   Port `9001` is exposed so that the installation can receive context data subscriptions
 -   Port `6123` is the standard **JobManager** RPC port, used for internal communications

 The `taskmanager` container is listening on two ports: